-There are very clear benefits arising from the proposal in that the development will bring a vacant site into active use and provide approximately 126 additional FTE jobs when operational.
+There are very clear benefits arising from the proposal in that the development will bring a vacant site into active use and provide approximately 126 additional jobs when operational.
 Added to this will be the benefits arising from construction jobs, benefits to the construction industry supply chain, potential for increased trade for local businesses, and higher levels of economic activity within Cheshire East.
-These factors taken together are a significant benefit of the proposal that do carry substantial weight.
+These factors taken together is a significant benefit of the proposal that does carry substantial weight.

 It should also be acknowledged that the standard of design and materials to be adopted is above that, which is normally expected for a retail development, and the scheme would provide a development that is appropriate to its position at the northern gateway of the Borough.
-Moderate weight can also be afforded to this.
+Moderate weight can be afforded to this.

-In terms of neutral impacts, the ecological and tree issues are considered to be appropriately mitigated.
+The ecological and tree impacts are considered to be appropriately mitigated through replacement woodland planting off site.
 The mitigation for this also feeds into the wider aspirations of the Council to create a Country Park on the land area identified as the mitigation site.
+This provides the potential for wider social benefits to be realised in terms of future access to high quality open spaces.
+This should be acknowledged in the planning balance, but given that this is aspirational at this stage it is considered that it can only be considered as a neutral aspect of the proposal.

-Whilst comments from Stockport MBC Highways are awaited, the impact upon Cheshire East highways has been found to be acceptable subject to appropriate improvement works.
+Whilst the comments from Stockport MBC Highways are acknowledged, the highways impact upon Cheshire East and Stockport highways has been found to be acceptable subject to appropriate improvement works.
 The impact upon residential amenity / noise / air quality and contaminated land is either acceptable or could be mitigated through the imposition of planning conditions.